Kalmantic/peakinfer/README.md

 ## 🤝 Contributing

-TokenOp is built on community-validated templates.
+PeakInfer is built on community-validated templates.
 Contribute by:

 1. **Sharing Results**: Submit implementation reports for template validation
 2. **Creating Templates**: Add new optimization strategies as templates